 The key makers of Squash balls come from the same lineage of Squash racquets:

-Not does DUNLOP make excellent Squash racquets, they also very well known as popular Squash ball brand.
+Not does DUNLOP make excellent Squash racquets, but they also very well known as a popular Squash ball brand.
 They have produced the highest number of squash balls in the world and the DUNLOP Pro Yellow double dot balls are the most used squash balls.